SofiaValan/youtube-visualizations-forecasting/README.md

 * Video statistics with a daily granularity from YouTube: subscribers, views, likes/dislikes, comments, visualization hours...

-* Other interesting metrics based on the country, for example.
+* Other interesting metrics based on the country or the subscription origin, for example.

 * Google Ads data, available only for the videos that were part of the paid campaigns.
 This data will be displayed per day and per video.
 Some of the metrics will be: impressions, clicks, CTR, CPV...

-## Goals
+## The Goals

 The main question I want to answer with this project is determinating when the channel will be ready for monetization.
 In order to monetizate a channel on YouTube, you need two requirement: